I still remember the feeling to this day. The gut wrenching feeling that comes with redundancy is unlike anything I had ever felt before.

 I certainly wouldn’t recommend redundancy as a life choice, but I would say to anyone who is going through it or may have to face up to it in the future - there's every chance you will come out the other side a better, stronger, more knowledgeable, appreciative person than the one that went in to pick up that brown envelope (it's probably downloadable these days).
 You'll have more perspective and more empathy.
 Ultimately it will probably also make you happier both at work and in your personal life because suddenly the trivial, easily resolved problems of life won't matter to you quite so much.

 And to those who simply assume that if you're unemployed and on benefits you are either a scrounger, can't be very good at what you do or should simply go out and find another job doing anything just to fill the gap - dream on.
 It could happen to you one day, and when it does you'll quickly come to understand that this coloured view you have of people on benefits is far removed from reality.
 Redundancy invariably isn't a yardstick of talent or lack of it.
 It's purely a numbers game played at the top echelons of a company during times of corporate adversity - of which there is plenty at the moment.
-But, one day, like me, you'll be able to look back having learned from it and moved on.
+But, one day, like me, I hope you'll be able to look back having learned from it and moved on to greater fortune and success.